rayhopf/bxgu/notes/240918_cs224w_ml_with_graphs.md

 | **GAT**                              | **83.3%** |

 - **improvement w.r.t GCN**: 1.8%
+> NOTE:

-> Attention mechanism can be used with many different graph neural network models
+> Attention mechanism can be used with many different graph neural network models.
 > In many cases, attention leads to performance gains

 - **t-SNE plot of GAT-based node embeddings**: